ejurasek00/Hashing_LLM_Debiasing/README.md

 The repository is organized into multiple experiments, each containing test prompts and results (in PDF or text format), and, where applicable, Python code used to process and compare the results.
 ## Examples

-This repository contains three experiments conducted on Large Language Models (LLMs) exploring the **effect of hashing** in different contexts:
+This repository contains four experiments conducted on Large Language Models (LLMs) exploring the **effect of hashing** in different contexts:
 - **LLM cognitive reasoning**
 - **LLM statistical learning**
 - **LLM reasoning with structured inputs**
+- **Chain of thought models as alternative approach to rhe hashing strategy**

-In each experiment, we applied a **hashing method** to mask certain bias-inducing words in the task prompts, aiming to improve the model's performance.
+In each experiment (except fourth), we applied a **hashing method** to mask certain bias-inducing words in the task prompts, aiming to improve the model's performance.
 Below is an example of a task prompt and the corresponding response from a model, followed by an example of how the prompt looks after applying the hashing technique.
 ### Experiment 1 example:
 #### Example of Testing Prompt